Mississippi Court Records

 Mississippi Marriage Records

-Mississippi marriage records contain information on couples married within the Magnolia State.
-Such records contain vital details such as the name of the spouses, the date of the wedding ceremony, and the location of the marriage.
-Marriage records may also contain information provided during a license application and the officiant's name.
+Marriage records may also include information from civil and personal records, such as journals or officiant logs, especially for older marriages.
+These records document the marriage ceremony and may contain information provided during a license application and the officiant’s name.
 Local and state government agencies maintain such documents.
 Members of the public can inspect or request such records by contacting the appropriate office.

-What Types of Marriage Records are available in Mississippi
+What Types of Marriage Records Are Available in Mississippi?

 Mississippi maintains different types of marriage records, including marriage certificates and licenses.
-However, although both are sometimes used interchangeably, licenses and certificates differ.
+These records document marriage information, such as names, dates, and locations.

-Mississippi Marriage Certificate:
+Mississippi Marriage Certificate

 Mississippi Marriage License